 Any aspiring judge or lawyer knows the name Ruth Bader Ginsburg!
 Her autobiography gives insight into her journey to becoming a Supreme Court judge and details some of her famous trials.

-It also delves into deeper issues such as gender and race inequality in the justice system, which can be an inspiring read for students!
-Through Ginsburg’s tale of unexpected triumph, students can see that it’s possible for them to overcome adversity and surpass their goals with enough dedication!
+It also delves into deeper issues, such as gender and race inequality in the justice system, which can be an inspiring read for students!
+Through Ginsburg’s tale of unexpected triumph, students can see that they can overcome adversity and surpass their goals with enough dedication!

 IL of a Ride is arguably one of the best books to read before law school.
 While many students think they should begin preparing for law school by getting familiar with legal content, this isn’t an effective way to prepare for law school.